mazzlookman/go-online-courses-api/README.md

 # Go Online Courses API

----
 ### Description

 ---
 This project is a RESTful API of online courses website inspired by [kelas.programmerzamannow.com](https://kelas.programmerzamannow.com/).
-Here it is applied in a project "Go Online Courses API", which is made using Go-Lang and Gin Framework.
+Here it is applied in a project named "Go Online Courses API", which is made using Go-Lang and Gin Framework.
 This project implements `Clean Code`, `Integration Testing`, and `API Documentation`.

 ### Libraries and Tools Used